web3goals/trusty-bytes-prototype/README.md

 ## 🔮 Plans

-- Add a feature for data providers to verify their datasets using the cheqd trust framework created by exchanges, social media and other sources.
+- Add a feature for data providers to verify their datasets using the cheqd trust framework created by exchanges, social media, and other sources.
 - Add more dataset types.
-- Implement SDK for data providers for real-time data delivery.
+- Implement an SDK for data providers for real-time data delivery.
 - Add tools for agents to sell and buy data without human intervention.

 ## 💻 Technology Stack